 The first episode (or second depending on whether you regard the previous one as a wraparound or a full story) is The Old Dark House.
 This is fairly average.
 The Wheats direct some passable jumps and spookings familiar to the haunted house genre, nothing terribly standout.
 The episode however arrives at an effective twist revelation about what is happening that is followed by a particularly dark and sardonic sting that justifies much of the rest of the piece.

 The same can also be said of All Night Operator featuring a then-unknown Marg Helgenberger.
 The Wheats generate a good deal of suspense in the scenes with her on crutches trying to avoid the killer and of the taunting games he plays on the phone and then from inside the building.
-This is a piece that could easily have been drawn out to run as a full-length film.
+This is a piece that could easily have been drawn out to operate as a full-length film.
 It is a shame that the Wheat brothers have not had any other chances to direct so far as the skill they show here holds considerable promise.